karasulh/How_To_Use_Git/README.md

 ## To use Git on your current project
 After creating your repo as above, you can change your codes or you can add new files to your project, anything like that, you will use these commands:
 1. When any file is changed, "add" them to prepare file to send local repo.
-Use it:
-`git add <file name>`
-or `add .` "." means "all".
+Use it:  `git add <file name>` or `git add .` "." means "all".
-2. Give the information for change on file to follow later, so tell the stage of file to Git via "commit":
-`git commit -m "file is changed due to this reason ... `
+2. Give the information for change on file to follow later, so tell the stage of file to Git via "commit":  `git commit -m "file is changed due to this reason ... `
 3. Now the files are stored in your local Git, everything is okay in local, but the updated project files still doesnt exist Remote Server, github.
 So push them to Remote Server to store in online.
 `git push`
 Use these steps for the changes on your project.